sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.schedulers.rst

    `JobResource` for schedulers that support the specification of a parallel environment and number of MPI procs.

+   .. rubric:: Initialization

+   Initialize the job resources from the passed arguments (the valid keys can be obtained with the function self.get_valid_keys()).

+   :raises ValueError: if the resources are invalid or incomplete

    .. py:attribute:: _default_fields
       :canonical: aiida.schedulers.datastructures.ParEnvJobResource._default_fields
       :value: ('parallel_env', 'tot_num_mpiprocs')